termux-nethunter

 bash install-nethunter.sh

 It’s probably a good idea to inspect any install script from projects you don’t yet know.
-You can do that by downloading the install script, looking through it so everything looks fine before running it.
+You can do that by downloading the install script, looking through it to ensure everything looks fine before running it.

 If you are lazy like me, you can just copy and paste the commands below in Termux.